hieuvoquang87/vnstock-api/memory-bank/activeContext.md

    - How to structure the OpenAPI documentation for best user experience?
    - What authentication mechanism should be used for the MVP?
    - How to handle rate limiting in the initial implementation?
+   - What documentation template should be used for implementation files?

 2. **Technical Considerations**